 From there, your route continues across a rolling, sparsely inhabited plateau with views of the tip of Salcantay and the Huayanays.
 You will pass mountain lakes where you may see wetland birds, such as Andean geese, crested ducks and puna ibis, before descending into your second camp at Q’euñacancha (13,380 feet).
 You will settle in there, for dinner and another star filled mountain night.

-Today is your third day on the trail and with luck, you may even get to spot some Andean Condors!
+Today is your third day on the trail and with luck, you may even spot an Andean Condor!
 After breakfast at your campsite, you will set off on one of two routes.
 Fitter, more experienced groups will proceed on the Chancachucu Valley downstream, following the broken remains of an Inca water channel that once carried water to the ancient quarries.
-The stream plunges through Punkuyoc, a narrow ravine enclosed by vertical cliffs draped in ferns and orchids, and emerges amidst a small woods of native Q’euña trees.
-A narrow trail zig-zags steeply down open, grassy slopes, offering spectacular views of the Camicancha valley, its river a silver ribbon, far below.
-You will climb once more, and again pick up the Inca water channel, which has traversed a near-vertical cliff far above you.
-From there, you will follow the channel on a gentler path, encountering stunning views of Ollantaytambo and the Sacred Valley, as you reach the imposing gateway of Intipunku, an Inca temple apparently dedicated to worship of snow capped Verónica.
+The stream plunges through Punkuyoc, a narrow ravine enclosed by vertical cliffs draped in ferns and orchids, and emerges amidst a small wood of native Q’euña trees.
+A narrow trail zig-zags down grassy slopes, featuring spectacular aerial views of the Camicancha Valley and its scenic river.
+You will climb to pick up the Inca water channel above you, from where a more leisurely path leads you to beautiful views of Ollantaytambo and the Sacred Valley.
+Here, you will reach the imposing gateway of Intipunku, an Inca temple dedicated to the worship of snow capped Verónica.

-The alternative and easier route for this day, will take you on a climb gently from the second camp, across rolling grassland to the south flank of Yana Orco.
+The alternative option and easier route for today, features a gentle climb from the second camp, across rolling grassland to the south flank of Yana Orco.
 This is a rocky crag, high above the Sacred Valley and the Inca quarries.
-Viewpoints in this region will provide you with the opportunity to look straight down on Ollantaytambo and its valleys (4,600 feet) below you, as if from an airplane.
-You will continue to wind your way along the rim of the valley, reaching a pass where you descend a steep draw through native Q’euna woodland, leveling off as you approach the Inca site of Intipunku.
+From this fascinating viewpoint, you can look straight down on Ollantaytambo and its valleys, as if you were in an airplane.
+Continue winding your way along the rim of the valley, until you have reached a pass, where you descend through steep native Q’euna woodland, en route the Inca site of Intipunku.

 Hike: 12km 2250m - 2650m 7-8 hours

-Your Short Inca Trail adventure now begins, as you cross a footbridge to kick off your hike at the Inca site of Chachabamba.
-After a brief visit to this lovely ruin with its water channels and fountains, you will start the four-hour ascent that will take you past spectacular overlooks above the great valley, then below a lovely waterfall near the delightful site of Wiñay Wayna (Forever Young).
+Upon arrival at KM 104 of the railroad, you will disembark the train and continue your journey on foot.
+Your Short Inca Trail adventure begins at the Inca site of Chachabamba.
+After a brief exploration of this lovely ruin and its water channels and fountains, you will embark on a four hour ascent.
+This area features breathtaking aerial views of the great valley and a cascading waterfall near the site of Wiñay Wayna (Forever Young).

-You will ascend through this largest and most exquisite of the Inca Trail sites, passing its chain of ritual baths and elegantly curved terracing, and then joining the main Inca trail.
-You will follow it across a steep mountainside and up narrow stairways through lush, humid cloud-forest of giant ferns and broad-leaf vegetation.
-Suddenly, you will cross the stone threshold of Intipunku (Sun Gate) and encounter an unforgettable sweep of natural beauty and human artistry –a backdrop of twisting gorge and forested peaks framing the magical city of Machu Picchu.
+Make your way through one of the largest and most exquisite sites along the Inca Trail, admiring its chain of ritual baths and elegantly curved terracing, before meeting up with the main Inca Trail.
+Wind your way across a steep mountainside and up narrow stairways, through lush, humid cloud forest of giant ferns and broad leaf vegetation.
+Suddenly, you will cross the stone threshold of Intipunku (Sun Gate), to encounter an unforgettable sweep of natural beauty and human artistry – a backdrop of twisting gorges and forested peaks framing the magical ancient citadel of Machu Picchu.

-You will walk the last half-hour or so down the royal flagstone walkway, past outlying shrines and buildings and through the heart of Machu Picchu, taking a bus to the small town of Aguas Calientes (now called Machu Picchu Pueblo), where you will spend the night and enjoy dinner at your hotel property.
+You will walk the last half hour down the royal flagstone walkway, past outlying shrines and buildings, through the heart of Machu Picchu.
+Even this first glimpse will leave you captivated.
+Outside the ruins, you will board a short shuttle bus to the town of Machu Picchu Pueblo, where you will spend the night and enjoy dinner at your hotel property.

 Enjoy an early morning visit to the fabled ruins, spending today in both guided and individual exploration.
 Make the most of this opportunity to visit the most fascinating features of this astounding and mysterious Inca settlement.
 Take your time to discover and investigate the multitude of hidden nooks and corners.
 If you're itching for a challenge, you may be interested in embarking on the grueling trek up to the summit of Huayna Picchu.
 Facing steep and exposed steps, this journey is not for the fainthearted, but offers an astounding "condor's eye" view above the ruins.
 Please note that this trek requires a special Huayna Picchu Permit, which has not yet been included in your tour.
 Should you be interested in this expedition for an additional cost, please let us know as soon as possible, as permits do sell out.

-After an overwhelming adventure of this glorious monument to the Inca achievement, a delicious lunch will be served at the famed Machu Picchu Sanctuary Lodge, before taking the return shuttle to Machu Picchu Pueblo.
-Back in town, you will board the Vistadome train back to Cusco.
-Upon arrival at the Poroy station, which is located just outside of Cusco, you will be greeted by your driver and transferred to your accommodations within the city.
-Fall asleep dreaming of today's once in a lifetime experience!
+After an overwhelming adventure of this glorious monument to the Inca achievement, a delicious lunch will be served at the famed Machu Picchu Sanctuary Lodge.
+Following lunch, you will take the shuttle bus back down to Machu Picchu Pueblo, where you will board the Vistadome train for the return trip to Cusco.
+Upon arrival at the Poroy Station, which is located just outside of the city, you will be greeted by your driver and driven directly to your hotel in Cusco.
+Fall asleep this evening, reminiscing on your unforgettable adventure through the Andes!